 Another red flag occurs when your obsession and uncontrollable cravings converge, prompting you to engage in behaviors you were otherwise incapable of doing.
 For example, you lie, steal, and cheat to use opioids — even from family and friends.

 While there are more potential warning signs of an opioid use disorder, these rank among the more pervasive.
 If you recognize any of these signs, we urge you to contact us for help.
-We offer a wide range of services, including detoxification, medically assisted treatments, intensive inpatient and outpatient programs, and ongoing support services that can help you break free from an opioid problem.
+We offer a wide range of services, including detoxification, medication-assisted treatments, intensive inpatient and outpatient programs, and ongoing support services that can help you break free from an opioid problem.